Sir John Northcote, 1st Baronet: Career

 In November 1640 he was elected Member of Parliament for the newly re-established borough of Ashburton in the Long Parliament.
 On 16 July 1641, he was created a baronet.

 Having Presbyterian sympathies, on the outbreak of the Civil War, he declared for Parliament, and used his considerable wealth and influence to aid the cause.
 In 1642 he provided £450 to finance military action in Ireland, and in June promised more money and troops for the war in England.
-His actions were sufficiently notable for him to be excluded by name from the general pardon issued in November 1642 by King Charles I. In 1643 Sir John was leading a regiment of 1,200 men in Devon, and was taken prisoner by royal forces after the surrender of Exeter in September 1643.
+His actions were sufficiently notable for him to be excluded by name from the general pardon issued in November 1642 by King Charles I. Having begun the war commanding a regiment of the Devon Trained Bands, by 1643 Sir John was leading a regiment of 1,200 men in Devon, and was taken prisoner by royal forces after the surrender of Exeter in September 1643.

 Northcote was kept captive until the autumn of 1644, when he was exchanged, and resumed his Parliamentary seat in May 1645.
 He subscribed to the Covenant, and was excluded from Parliament in Pride's Purge in December 1648, but returned to the House of Commons once more as Member for Devon in all three Parliaments of the Protectorate.
 In the last of these, during Richard Cromwell's rule, he was a frequent speaker, and after the restoration of the Rump Parliament he took a leading role in organising a petition from Devon to the Speaker that the vacant seats should be filled.
 In the Convention Parliament of 1660 he was elected both for Devon and for Helston, though his return for the latter was ruled void.
 He subsequently sat also for Barnstaple from 1667 until his death.

 A manuscript purporting to be the Notebook of Sir John Northcote, containing Memoranda of Proceedings during the first session of the Long Parliament, 1640 was published in 1887.
 However, its authenticity was challenged on the grounds that it covered a period before Sir John had a seat in the House.

 Marriage and children

-Northcote married Grace Halswell (died 1675), a daughter and heiress of Hugh Halswell (d.1626) of Chamberlain Street, Wells, Somerset, by his wife and cousin Elizabeth Brounkard.
-Hugh was the son of Richard Halswell and Cicely Reeves, and grandson of Robert Halswell (d.1570) of Halswell, Somerset.
+Northcote married Grace Halswell (died 1675), a daughter and heiress of Hugh Halswell (died 1626) of Chamberlain Street, Wells, Somerset, by his wife and cousin Elizabeth Brounkard.
+Hugh was the son of Richard Halswell and Cicely Reeves, and grandson of Robert Halswell (died 1570) of Halswell, Somerset.
 Northcote had by Grace seven sons and four daughters: